FLAMEGPU/FLAMEGPU2-docs/src/tutorial/index.rst

 .. note::

     FLAME GPU is designed for use both on personal machines and headless machines over ssh (e.g. HPC).
 The latter are unlikely to have support for visualisations, as such FLAME GPU can be built without visualisation support.
-Hence, it is useful to wrap the visualisation specific code with a check for the ``VISUALISATION`` macro, allowing the model to compile/run irrespective of visualisation support as opposed to maintaining two versions.
+Hence, it is useful to wrap the visualisation specific code with a check for the ``FLAMEGPU_VISUALISATION`` macro, allowing the model to compile/run irrespective of visualisation support as opposed to maintaining two versions.

 .. tabs::